-Under its terms of reference, the Audit Committee, during the Review Period, performed a review of the Company's financial controls, internal control and risk management systems and was responsible for discussing with the management the Company's internal control and risk management systems.
+Under its terms of reference, the Audit Committee, during the Review Period, performed a review of the Company's financial controls, risk management and internal control systems and was responsible for discussing with the management the Company's risk management and internal control systems.

-During the Review Period, the Directors, through the Audit Committee as well as by themselves, conducted reviews of the effectiveness of the Company's internal control and risk management systems, including financial, operational and compliance controls and risk management functions, and the adequacy of resources, qualifications and experience of the staff of the Company's accounting and financial reporting functions.
-The Directors considered the Company's risk management and internal control systems effective and adequate.
+During the Review Period, the Directors, through the Audit Committee as well as by themselves, conducted reviews of the effectiveness of the Company's risk management and internal control systems, including financial, operational and compliance controls and risk management functions, and the adequacy of resources, qualifications and experience of the staff of the Company's accounting and financial reporting functions.
+The Directors considered the Company's risk management and adequate.

-The internal audit department of the Company performs regular audit reviews in respect of the internal control and risk management systems and report of the key controls of the Company to the Board and the Audit Committee.
+The internal audit department of the Company performs regular audit reviews in respect of the risk management and internal control systems and report of the key controls of the Company to the Board and the Audit Committee.
 The responsible heads of departments will be notified of the control deficiencies noted for rectification.